Cryental/Kayla.NET/README.md

 ## Disclaimer
 This software is licensed by GPL-3.0 License.
 Some code snippets are from https://github.com/AlexPoint/SubtitlesParser.
-Thank you for your great work.

-This project is still under development.
-It's open for pull requests :)